Real Music & Real Estate . . .

 She said try another branch.

 By the way, I didn’t say “Do you sell milk?” at the P.O.
-I dreamt up that retort in the P.O. parking lot, post-visit.
+I dream that retort up in the P.O. parking lot, post-visit.
 But the dialogue looks good here, in writing, so pretend I said it.

 shareEmail this to someoneShare on FacebookTweet about this on Twitter